marzekan/MASAPT/README.md

 ### Architecture

-As mentioned earlier, one of the charecteristique of the MASAPT system is for it to be somewhat _distributed_.
-One aspect of this has already been implemented seeing how all agents are implemented as independand programs, controlled by the main ([_masapt_](masapt)) script.
+As mentioned earlier, one of the characteristics of the MASAPT system is for it to be somewhat _distributed_.
+One aspect of this has already been implemented seeing how all agents are implemented as independent programs, controlled by the main ([_masapt_](masapt)) script.

 **Img 3.** shows how the current system was setup and tested.
 It can be seen that agents use the SPADE environment to communicate over XMPP (ejabberd) server which is setup on the local system.
 Test target